fishermano/SGXLAB/README.md

 RemoteAttestation: To remotely verify the hardware and software TCB of the HCP enclave.

-With regard to the HCP, we implements an application module and an enclave module.
+With regard to the HCP, we implement an application module and an enclave module.
 ----------
+The application module mainly illustrates the invocation of the ECALL functions implemented in the enclave module.

+In HCP enclave, we mainly offer five function sub-modules according to their functionalities.

+Functions: It implements functional computation related interfaces.
+In particular, we implement a statistice interface.

+Heartbeat: It implements interfaces that handle the heartbeat signal.

+KeyManagement: It implements interfaces that load assigned keys into the enclave.

+RemoteAttestation: It implements interfaces that facilitate remote attestation.

+SealSecrets: It implements interfaces that enable to flush the secrets within the enclave to the untrusted secondary storage.

 Evaluation
 ---------------------------------------------